aithunderbolt/SlotSelector/QUICK_START_CLASS_ATTENDANCE.md

 **To Delete**: Click "Delete" on any class card, confirm deletion

+## Super Admin: Viewing Analytics

+1. Login to admin dashboard
+2. Click "Attendance Analytics" tab
+3. View:
+   - **Class Totals**: See cumulative statistics for each class
+   - **Missing Entries**: Select a date to check which slot admins haven't entered data
+   - **All Records**: Browse complete attendance history

+**To Check Missing Entries**: Change the date in the date picker to see missing entries for that specific date

 ## Slot Admin: Recording Attendance

 1. Login to admin dashboard